AveryData/AveryData.github.io/_learning/BusinessStrategy.md

 #### Functional Plans
 Smaller than strategic but support strategic plans.
 Usually about 1+ year timeline.
 Drive budget and staffing plans.

 Functional happens at a corporate level, not various businesses or strategic business units.
+Corporate does the scope of the firm and the allocation of resources.

 Thinking about product, price, place, and promotional considerations.